-Buy fresh cottage cheese in sealed containers/packs from refrigerated section of stores.
-Avoid any off-flavored, beyond date products.
+Buy fresh cottage cheese in sealed containers/packs from the refrigerated section of stores.
+Avoid any off-flavored, beyond-date products.

 Like most dairy products, cottage cheese is highly perishable.
-If you prepare it in home, make small batches frequently and store well in the fridge for up to a week.
+If you prepare it at home, make small batches frequently and store it well in the fridge for up to a week.

 |Cottage cheese pancake (pierogi).
 Courtesy: Corey taratuta|